 “May I Nabonidus, King of Babylon….may I have my fill of life.
 As for Belshazzar, my first born son, my dear offering, grant that his days be long O Shamash.”

 That is remarkable.
 In 1854, for the first time, we find a reference to Belshazzar.
 Nabonidus was referring to his son (or grandson).
 There are also other documents which give further information into the period of Nabonidus’ reign concerning a period of two to three years when Nabonidus was absent from Babylon and he left his son / grandson as a co-regent – probably at the same time that the Bible talks of Daniel being promoted to a high position in the land.
 Resulting in three men who shared the rule over Babylon:- Nabonidus, Belshazzar and Daniel.
 So Daniel was indeed the third highest ruler in the land – exactly as the Bible claims.
 Nabonidus’ cylinder now sits in the British Museum.

-Be careful that you have all the facts before you dare to criticize the Bible and declare it is fallable and filled with errors.
+Be careful that you have all the facts before you dare to criticise the Bible and declare it is fallible and filled with errors.